Common

 A penalty unit is defined in section 17 of the Crimes (Sentencing and Procedure) Act 1999 (NSW).
 It is an amount of money used to calculate the total monitory penalty for some criminal offences.

-READ ALSO: How do you vary voltage?
+READ ALSO: How do you find the fractional part of a function?

 What is remission of fines and forfeitures?